bcgov/bcparks.ca/infrastructure/aws-opensearch/README.md

 ## Updating PROD

-* Connect to the BC Governemtn AWS login application and get your credentials to paste into a terminal
+* Connect to the BC Government AWS login application and get your credentials to paste into a terminal
 * `cd infrastructure/aws-opensearch/prod`
 * `terragrunt apply`
 * Update the main-elasticsearch-secret on the PROD OpenShift environments to ensure that the settings match AWS.

 ## Tearing down an environment

-* Connect to the BC Governemtn AWS login application and get your credentials to paste into a terminal
+* Connect to the BC Government AWS login application and get your credentials to paste into a terminal
 * `cd infrastructure/aws-opensearch/<ENVIRONMENT>`
 * `terragrunt destroy` should work, but you might need to use `terragrunt run-all destroy`